jj-amogelang/DigitalEstate/README.md

 # 🏘️ Digital Estate Dashboard

-A modern, professional property management dashboard built with React and Flask, featuring a Zara-inspired minimalist design.
+A modern, professional property management dashboard built with React and Flask, featuring a minimalist design.

 ## 🌟 Live Demo